2023-2024 FRC Sponsorship Grants

 - Each team may only apply for one NASA grant each year.
 Modifications to an application or application resubmission prior to the deadline do not count against this limit.

 - The data you provide in the portal and application will be automatically validated for completion after you click on the Submit button.
 Problem areas will have a red outline and must be corrected before the data can be saved or submitted.
 NOTE: Your application has not been saved or submitted until the application saved or submitted status is presented with a pop-up dialogue.
-After your team’s grant application is submitted, please print the confirmation page for your records and as proof of your submission, just in case.

 - It is encouraged to answer essay questions in a text editor of your choice, then once complete, cut and paste your answers into the appropriate text box within the grant application.